denali-js/core/guides/quickstart.md

 This is our first lesson in working with Serializers.
 They are a core concept in Denali, and are a powerful tool for building _robust_ APIs.

-A Serializer takes a payload, and transforms into JSON to send back in the response.
+A Serializer takes an in-memory payload object (or array), and transforms into JSON to send back in the response.
 There's two parts to this problem:

   1. **What data to send**: many times you want to send only a subset of your records back (i.e. omitting a hashed password) or you want to transform the content (i.e. change underscore_keys to camelCaseKeys).